Wormwood

 Common Preparation Methods

-Steep 1/4 to 1/2 teaspoon of dried herb in 1 cup of boiling water for 5-10 minutes.
-Strain before drinking.
+Steep 1/2 teaspoon dried herb in 1 cup hot water for 5-10 minutes.
+Strain and drink.

 BUY ON AMAZON — Link Coming Soon